Hedgehog's Dilemma (Neon Genesis Evangelion): Cultural references

-The episode's English title "Hedgehog's Dilemma" references the psychoanalytic concept of the porcupine's dilemma, mentioned for the first time in the previous episode.
+The episode's English title, "Hedgehog's Dilemma", references the psychoanalytic and philosophical concept of the porcupine's dilemma, mentioned for the first time in the previous episode.
 The concept, suggested by Satsukawa during the script writing, is usually used to describe the behaviors of individuals with a borderline personality disorder.
 Like the porcupines of Arthur Schopenhauer's Parerga and Paralipomena, Shinji is afraid to be hurt and withdraws from human contact.
+As noted by writer Hans-Georg Eilenberger, the Third Child has a hard time opening up to others and, as a result, is constantly wavering between emotional investment and withdrawal.
+According to scholar Sano Yasuyuki, Shinji is afraid to communicate with others, but he cannot cease desiring to touch others, as he still wants to be recognized by his father and has sexual interests in the female body.
+According to Schopenhauer's pessimistic philosophy, every human relationship is characterized by pain and miscommunication; the closer humans are, the easier it is to hurt each other.
 As noted by writer Virginie Nebbia, all the main Evangelion characters hide their inner self for fear of being hurt, as in Schopenhauer's dilemma.
+Animage magazine argued that the relationships between Gendo and Ritsuko, Shinji and Asuka, and Misato and Kaji all follow this scheme; a secret society named Seele also physically hurts and attacks Nerv in the movie The End of Evangelion (1997).

 Shinji's relationship with Misato Katsuragi follows Schopenhauer's concept, since they both hurt but look for each other.
-Misato is also a victim of the dilemma, and during the episode she realizes Shinji's loneliness and communication difficulties.
-Gualtiero Cannarsi, who curated the Italian adaptation of the series, noticed the characters get closer without hurting each other at the end of the episode.
-Schopenhauer originally named his concept after the porcupine, or hystricidae (Stachelschweine in German); Evangelion staff however chose an alternative translation, since they wanted to portray Shinji as a hedgehog, an animal with smaller, blunter spines than those of a porcupine, suggesting more delicacy for the character.
-Furthermore, according to director Anno, when Shinji says "I'm back" at the New Hakone Yumoto station, the first stage of his growth journey ends.
+Misato is also a victim of the dilemma.
+She eventually realizes Shinji's loneliness and communication difficulties in the episode before his departure.
+Gualtiero Cannarsi, who curated the Italian adaptation of the series, noticed Misato and Shinji get closer without hurting each other in the train station scene, overcoming Schopenhauer's dilemma.
+According to Animerica magazine, Shinji eventually ends up "finding a little compassion in an unlikely place" at the end of the episode, and this is enough to change his mind.
+Schopenhauer originally named his concept after the porcupine, or hystricidae (Stachelschweine in German); Neon Genesis Evangelion staff chose an alternative translation, since they wanted to portray Shinji as a hedgehog, an animal with smaller, blunter spines than those of a porcupine, suggesting more delicacy for the character.
+For writer Alexandre Marine, a similar concept can be found in Royal Space Force: The Wings of Honnêamise (1987) and The Secret of Blue Water, in which Nadia Arwol realizes she can't live without interacting with other people after a suicide attempt.
+It is revealed in the second half of the series that Seele tries to merge all humanity into a single being, deleting human psychological barriers in a process named Human Instrumentality.
+For scholar River Seager, Evangelion Instrumentality can be regarded as a possible solution to Arthur Schopenhauer's dilemma.
+For scholar Khegan M. DelPort, the series' moral seems to be that "we have to live with other people".
+For writer Gionathan C. Pacheco, Neon Genesis Evangelion can thus be described as a "manifesto against individualistic escapism".